Supporting multicore timing analysis

 Custom multicore exports

-Testing scenarios for multicore timing analysis typically require the collection of values of various performance monitoring counters during execution.
-The counters that must be collected can vary between different test runs.
+Testing scenarios for multicore timing analysis typically require the collection of values of various hardware event monitors (HEMs) during execution.
+The HEMs that must be collected can vary between different test runs.

 We have added a feature to RVS to let you generate custom exports that include only the results you need to satisfy your test scenario.
 To create custom exports, you generate a template file in which you can add text, link to your requirements and test plans, and include RVS results through an API.
 You can then generate a report containing only the results you need each time you run your tests.